 Saginaw Forest is an 80-acre parcel of land comprising about 55 acres of plantations, Third Sister Lake, and surrounding wetlands.
 Located 5 miles west of the university campus on Liberty Road, Saginaw Forest lends itself well to the study of forest and sustainable ecosystem management.
 It serves as a setting for research on diverse topics, including woody plants, forest ecology, freshwater ecology, and soil properties and processes.

-Saginaw Forest is open to the public from 6 a.m. to 6 p.m. only.
+Saginaw Forest is open to the public from sunrise to sunset only.
 Further,

 - Dogs must be on a leash, and owners must bring doggie bags to carry out pet waste.
 We do not have facilities to collect waste.

 - Cutting or collecting of plants and hunting or harming of vertebrates are not permitted